 Here are some of the languages I am learning or shall learn.

-I’d like to read Roman literature.
-Virgil, Juvenal, the works.
-I also find the sound and grammar beautiful, and think it will supplement my interest in Roman history.
+I’d like to read Roman literature — Virgil, Juvenal, the works.
+I also find the sound and grammar beautiful.

 Russian verbs, stress shifts, and consonant mutations can be confusing at first, but you’ll grow used to most of them over time.
 Russian cursive also isn’t as difficult as people on the Internet like to say it is.
 Personally, the hardest long-term challenge of the language has been keeping track of all the prefixes and perfective forms verbs can have.

 It is an abundant language in terms of resources.
-There are probably hundreds of Russian graded readers and textbooks (these being my favorite), and a lot of books and websites have been (and still are) made in Russian.
+There are probably hundreds of Russian graded readers and textbooks (I use these), and a lot of books and websites have been (and still are) made in Russian.
 The yields of learning it are very rich; not only because of the artists I mentioned earlier, but because it’s spoken a lot in general.
 The Russian-speaking internet is considerably large; in 2013, it was the second most spoken language online.
 Also, even if you never meet any Russian speakers, learning Russian will help you understand considerable amounts of Serbian, Ukrainian, Polish, and so on.
 (Although learning Interslavic is better for that purpose.)

 I have heard stories online of people recieving comments about “supporting imperialism/the war” when they say they’re learning Russian.
-In my experience, though, this has never happened.
-Most people offline are pretty normal about it.
+In my experience, though, pretty much everyone offline is normal about it.
 Depending on where you live, though, things may be different.

 My parents are from Vietnam and they’re planning to take me to the old country soon.
 Moreover, as a Vietnamese-American, I dine, shop, celebrate holidays, and generally hang out in places where people expect me to speak the language.
 It’s almost shameful when I cannot, and even more so that I can speak Russian and German better.